DennisTrujilloDev/personal-express-gh/README.md

 Tech Stack:
 MongoDB, Express, HTML, CSS, Node.js

 I use MongoDb to save the cafe orders, where they are later retrieved from the database and posted onto the DOM via ejs.
-This application uses CRUD to process the data passed around between the database and the different pages that make up this full-stack application.
+This application uses CRUD to transmit the data passed around between the database and the different pages that make up this full-stack application.